hak5/usbrubberducky-payloads/payloads/library/credentials/WLAN-Windows-Passwords/v.1.0_by_allef_github/README.md

 # WLAN Windows Password

-A script used to stole target WLAN Passwords.
+A script used to steale target WLAN Passwords.

 **Category**: Credentials

 ## Description

-A script used to stole target WLAN Passwords.
+A script used to stealle target WLAN Passwords.

 Opens PowerShell hidden, grabs wlan passwords, saves as a cleartext in a variable and exfiltrates info via Discord Webhook.